Shadek07/interactive-visualpushblock/README.md

 # interactive-visualpushblock
-Worldmodel experiment demo on Unity3D visual pushblock game
+Worldmodel experiment demo on Unity3D visual pushblock game.

 Instruction for demo in linux: